Kate misses Royal Ascot for second year as she aims for right balance

 Kate’s mother Carole Middleton was at Royal Ascot despite her daughter missing the event and was photographed making her way through the racegoers with her daughter-in-law Alizee Thevenet around the time it was announced the princess would not be attending.

-Racegoers had been hoping to see Kate as William was named as one of the figures awarding race prizes during the second day of the meeting.
+Racegoers had been hoping to see Kate, who missed Royal Ascot for the second successive year, as William was named as one of the figures awarding race prizes during the second day of the meeting.

 She was named in the list of guests joining Charles and Camilla in the traditional carriage procession.